vozhyk-/emacs/README.md

 Higher:
 - no scrollbar.
-- no audible bell.
 - clipboard not supported.
-- scroll-up issue. (master of emacs-mirror is also affected.)

 Lower:
 - no toolbar.
 - no menubar.
-- no visual-bell.
 - sometimes cursor are left at the end of line.
 - fullscreen not supported.
 - does not work on pure gtk+-3 with X11.